edxml/sdk/doc/patterns/dynamic-edxml-sources.rst

 Again, the source URIs of the input events are unknown in advance, to the output URIs cannot be defined upfront.

-When using the :class:`edxml.SimpleEDXMLWriter` class to produce output events, it is possible to change the ontology while generating the events.
-This class will track the ontology for changes and automatically outputs the ontology updates while producing events.
+It is possible to change the ontology while generating the events, simply by repeatedly adding ontology updates.
 A code snippet illustrating this is shown below.

 .. literalinclude:: dynamic-edxml-source.py

-In the above example code, we can see that the event write loop defines a new EDXML event source just before outputting an event.
+In the above example code, we can see that the event write loop defines and adds a new EDXML event source just before outputting an event.
 Note that a list is kept containing previously defined sources, allowing it to define a new source only when needed.
 This is just done for efficiency, defining the same event source multiple times is not a problem.